LLM Collaboration With Multi-Agent Reinforcement Learning: Experiments

-MAGRPO identifies various cooperation schemes.
-For example, the auxiliary function handles the core logic, while the main agent adds backup logic or decorations to improve the overall solution.
+MAGRPO identifies diverse cooperation schemes.
+In some cases, the auxiliary function handles the core logic, while the main agent adds backup logic or decorations to improve the overall solution.
 Alternatively, the main agent may act as a coordinator, decomposing the problem and assigning subtasks to the auxiliary agent.
-In addition, the auxiliary function may also serve as a strategy filter, guiding the main agent to generate code for specific cases.
+The auxiliary function may serve as a strategy filter, guiding the main agent to generate code for specific cases.
 While coordinator and strategy-filter schemes can improve inference efficiency, they are more prone to syntax and logical errors.
 With limited cooperation-oriented training data, the main agent typically resorts to more conservative roles, i.e., fallback or decoration.
-Note that these cooperation schemes emerge during training under a relatively simple joint reward, more refined design patterns could be found when training agents to develop large-scale software.
+These cooperation schemes emerge during training under a relatively simple joint reward.
+More refined design patterns will likely be found when training agents to develop large-scale coding projects.